scorpio-13/status-ms/README.md

 Introduction
 ------------
-The purpose of this project is to provide a basic Spring-boot Microservice  that enables developers the ability to Test, Build and Publish their work.
+The purpose of this project is to provide a basic Spring-boot Microservice  that enables developers the ability to test, build and publish their work.
 As a result, 2 endpoints will be made available:

 - A root `/` endpoint with a basic "Hello World" message.